kubecost/kubectl-cost/README.md

 ## Installation

-> This software requires that you have a running deployment of kubecost in your cluster.
+> This software requires that you have a running deployment of [Kubecost](https://kubecost.com/) in your cluster.
 See [our docs](https://docs.kubecost.com/install) for installation instructions.

 #### Latest Release